vangelisv/thea/README.md

 ## Prolog Compatibility

-The goal is to keep the core ISO compliant and usable across prolog systems but this is difficult due to the different implementations of modules in different Prolog engines.
+The goal is to keep the core ISO compliant and usable across Prolog systems but this is difficult due to the different implementations of modules in different Prolog engines.
 We develop for SWI-Prolog and are aiming for full support for Yap in the near future.

-See the iso/ directory for a dynamically generated version of some Thea modules, stripped of module declarations.
+See the `iso/` directory for a dynamically generated version of some Thea modules, stripped of module declarations.
 This is usable in no-module systems like GNU Prolog and systems with incompatible module syntax such as XSB.
 Only a subset of Thea functionality will be